mit-pdos/sigmaos/cpython3.11/Doc/library/ipaddress.rst

       The appropriate version number: ``4`` for IPv4, ``6`` for IPv6.

-      .. versionchanged:: 3.14

-         Made available on the class.

    .. attribute:: max_prefixlen

       The total number of bits in the address representation for this